An Introduction to FUT Hair Transplants

-Follicular Unit Transplantation (FUT) is principally the best option for treating hair loss.
+Follicular Unit Transplantation (FUT) – also known as “strip surgery” – remains a very effective option for treating hair loss.
 FUT is, without doubt, a procedure which is tried and tested.
-By using this method for several years, doctors have continuously been updating it to make it better for those with different types of early-age hair loss.
+By using this method for years, doctors have continuously improved it to make it better for those with early-onset hair loss, advanced hair loss, and those needing high density transplants.

 The FUT Process Step-by-Step

-FOR USE AS DONOR AREA: The area of scalp from which the surgeon will remove a strip of hair and transplant it as naturally as possible.
-The donor area is normally a narrow strip taken either from the back or sides of the head, since the hairs in these areas are coarser, denser and less prone to balding than the are on the top of the head.
+Donor Area Preparation: The area of scalp from which the surgeon will remove the donor strip is marked, trimmed, cleaned, and prepped.
+The donor tissue is normally a narrow strip taken from the safe donor area on the sides and back of the scalp — since the hairs in these areas are coarser, denser and less prone to balding than the are on the top of the head.

 - Recipient Site Creation: The recipient area is prepared and incisions are made in the area where the hairs will eventually be positioned.
 Its topography is evaluated to be sure of the final density, orientation and direction, so that the hairs appear natural.